Development Documentation (main branch) - For stable release docs, see docs.rs/eidetica

 Get all entries in this database.

 ⚠️ Warning: This method loads all entries into memory.
 Use with caution on large databases.
-Consider using get_tips() or get_tip_entries() for more efficient access patterns.
+Consider using snapshot() or get_tip_entries() for more efficient access patterns.

 §Returns